tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 You don’t have to be a pup or into pup play to enjoy these parties and a broad swath of the city’s queerdom will be in attendance.
 Lots of leather and jockstraps and you’ll see pups in pup hoods.

 You won’t see a lot of guys acting like literal dogs running around on the floor (that’ll be at the street fair).
 But guys will woof or growl at you if they’re interested.
-Nearly everyone checks their clothes so plan accordingly.
+Nearly everyone checks their clothes, so plan accordingly.

 The best explanation I’ve heard for the whole pup thing is its a persona to make sex fun and playful, without all the baggage and anxiety humans can add to it.
 There’s several packs of pups in San Francisco that function as fraternal groups supporting each other through their lives and careers.
 It’s just like the Elks.

 Love, love, love the security at Club Six.
 Always friendly and happy to see us – and they adore the pups.
 Always get a big hug after a quick frisk.
 It’s staff like that that puts patrons at ease.
+Club Six is one of the venues in the city that allows producers to include play spaces in their marketing (though nearly every party this weekend will have somewhere in the club dark enough to seed and breed).

 What the Fog City Pack has carved out for themselves, for their community, and for their city is quite remarkable, unique, and amazing.
 Learn more about our dear pups: